 If allowed to grow at their own will, cucumbers could take over the entire garden.
 They tend to grasp and cling to whatever is nearby.
 Encouraging them instead to climb along a cage will contain them, and their neighboring plants will thank you.
-Note: Even with a trellis, you may need to snap off some breakaway vines that grab onto other plants.

 The trellis you choose can also be an attractive focal point in your garden.
 Check out our online store to see the one we use for cucumbers, tomatoes, melons, sugar snap peas, pole beans, yard-long beans, and nasturtiums.